hsph-bst236/HW4_Bit/README.md

    - Initially, call compute(m, m, n, opt_left = m, opt_right = n) for each m.
 (The smallest j we can have is m because we need at least one point per cluster.)

 5. **Reconstruct Clusters**: After filling the DP table for m = k and i = n (which gives the minimum cost), backtrack using the Opt table to get cluster boundaries.
 Start from i = n and m = k: let j = Opt[k][n].
 This means the k-th cluster runs from point j to n.
 Then set i = j-1 and m = k-1, and repeat: for that state, j = Opt[m][i] gives the start of the m-th cluster.
 Continue until m = 1.
 This yields the cluster boundary indices in reverse order.
 Finally, construct the list of clusters by slicing the original points list according to these boundaries.

-### Implementation Notes

-**Complexity**: The above algorithm runs in O(n·k) time on average, thanks to the divide-and-conquer DP optimization leveraging monotonicity.
-In practice, the complexity is often quoted as O(n·k + n log n) due to the recursion overhead, but this is nearly linear in n for each cluster and far more efficient than O(n²·k).
-Such an optimal 1D clustering approach was first described by Xiaolin Wu (1991) and later presented by Grønlund et al. (2017), improving upon the earlier O(n²·k) DP solutions.

-**Memory**: We use O(n·k) space for the DP and split index tables, which is acceptable given the problem constraints (the question explicitly allows optimizing speed at the cost of memory).
-Storing the entire DP table isn't strictly necessary – one can compute in a rolling array manner – but having it and the Opt table makes backtracking simpler.
-The space trade-off avoids complex memory optimizations and keeps the implementation clear.

-**Different cluster sizes**: Because we do not constrain cluster lengths, the resulting clusters can indeed have different sizes.
-The DP naturally finds the cost-minimizing split, whether that yields equal-size clusters or not.